ilovepku/sean-lee-portfolio/src/pages/projects/txtbtz-scrapy.md

 ## Overview

-Challenaged myself to something I had almost no prior experience with (web scraping) but knew was definitly possible, by accepting my first real coding contract job on a tight schedule.
-Felt a bit crazy at first, but everything began to fall into place once I started with researching and teaching myself the necessary pieces to the puzzle.
-The whole project turned out to be a great boost to my confidence which made me see myself working in tech related field a possibility.
+Challenged myself to something I had almost no prior experience with (web scraping) but knew was possible, by accepting my first real coding contract job on a tight schedule.
+It felt a bit crazy at first, but everything began to fall into place once I started with researching and teaching myself the necessary pieces to the puzzle.
+The whole project turned out to be a great boost to my confidence which made me see myself working in a tech-related field a possibility.

 ## The Challenge

 - No previous Python or web scraping experience
-- High number of data entries and media files to be scraped
+- A high number of data entries and media files to be scraped
 - Multiple levels of one-to-many relationship data to be scraped
-- Client wanted scraped data stored in a database for various future uses
+- The client wanted scraped data stored in a database for various future uses
-- Target is a poorly coded goverment website with bad labeling for most of the data fields
+- Target is a poorly coded government website with bad labeling for most of the data fields
-- Tight time schedule of one week
+- A tight schedule of one week

-## The Approach & Solution
+## Approach & Solution

-Taught myself from scratch Python foundations and the web scraping framework Scrapy, chose MySQL as the database soluiton and reviewed relevant SQL syntaxes, divided the 4 different levels of information into 3 planned database tables and a media folder, mapped the messy parts of data with their relative(sometimes newly created) field names, coded and tested the scraping script with the desired data successfully scraped, all done within the narrow time frame of a week.
+Taught myself from scratch Python foundations and the web scraping framework Scrapy, chose MySQL as the database solution and reviewed relevant SQL syntaxes, divided the 4 different levels of information into 3 planned database tables and a media folder, mapped the messy parts of data with their relative(sometimes newly created) field names, coded and tested the scraping script with the desired data successfully scraped, all done within the narrow time frame of a week.

-## The Results
+## Results

 ##### 2.5k \* Company Info scraped into a MySQL database table of companies